groupby/hubot-hangups/README.md

 # Hubot Hangouts Adapter

 An adapter for [Hubot](https://github.com/github/hubot) to work with Google Hangouts.
-This adapter uses a third-party client for google hangouts, [Hangups](https://github.com/tdryer/hangups), and a proxy, [HangoutsBot](https://github.com/wardellchandler/HangoutsBot),to connect to Hangouts.
+This adapter uses a third-party client for google hangouts, [Hangups](https://github.com/tdryer/hangups), and a proxy, [HangoutsBot](https://github.com/wardellchandler/HangoutsBot), to connect to Hangouts.

 ## Setup